Key to the Ages

-Key to the Ages is the name of an American television series that was broadcast on the now-defunct DuMont Television Network between February and May 1955.
+Key to the Ages is the name of a half-hour American television series that was broadcast on ABC between February and May 1955 on Sunday nights at 8:00 p.m.

 Hosted by Dr. Theodore Low, the program aired from February 27 to May 22, 1955.
-This literary series originated from WAAM-TV in Baltimore, and may have also aired on ABC stations.
+This literary series originated from ABC affiliate WAAM-TV (now WJZ-TV) in Baltimore and was produced in co-operation with Baltimore's Walters Art Gallery and the Enoch Pratt Free Library.
+It explored the relationship between great art and great books.

 The series should not be confused with the similarly titled Key to the Missing, a documentary series which aired on DuMont from 1948-1949.

-Key to the Ages lasted only a few months on air; just a little over one month after the program debuted, in April 1955, the DuMont Television Network began shutting down network operations.
-This made Key to the Ages one of the last DuMont Network programs.
-Key aired until May 22, 1955; DuMont itself ceased network operations in August 1956.
 None of the episodes are known to still exist.